 This Shanghai-born, Tokyo-based photographer who goes by the alias 2/3 considers the art of all that is visual to be more like a state being, two-thirds of something, anything: Time, progress or the gold division line between both — like autumn is the gold division line between pay and harvest.
-Time for Temper and 2/3 to take five!
+Temper and 2/3 Take Five.

 Take 1!
 Living the good life?